 Chubb's ability to deliver outstanding business results relies on the calibre of its talent and the efforts of its employees at all levels of the organisation.
-CUAL aims to maintain a mid and long-term talent pipeline to ensure the right quality and quantity of diverse talent is available for the company to deliver its key business objectives.
+CUAL aims to maintain a mid- and long-term talent pipeline to ensure the right quality and quantity of diverse talent is available for the company to deliver its key business objectives.

-To this end, CUAL has a talent strategy that actively supports the personal and professional development of all its people.
-The organisation strives to attract, retain and develop employees to meet their career aspirations.
+Chubb has a talent strategy that actively supports the personal and professional development of all its people.
+The company strives to attract, retain and develop employees to meet their career aspirations and has a robust DE&I strategy to ensure that all available talent is accessed and given equal opportunity.

 A core element of Chubb's employee value proposition is the opportunity to constantly evolve as a professional and reach one's full potential.
-It endeavours to identify talent on a regular basis and provide high quality development programmes that build the necessary leadership qualities for now and the future.
-Formal succession plans are in place at the senior level to fill open positions internally where appropriate.
+CUAL endeavours to identify talent on a regular basis and provide high quality development programmes that build the necessary leadership qualities for now and the future.
+Formal succession plans are in place at the senior level with more informal plans in place at lower management grades.
+CUAL internally sources talent to fill open positions where appropriate.